 Like a tree falling in the forest, if a blog article is published and no one knows about it, does it make a sound?

 If you send out a client or prospect newsletter, this is also a great opportunity to include your own content.
-If you’ve published a new e-book or research findings, you can go so far as to add a banner to your website homepage directing people to the post.
+If you’ve published a new e-book or research findings, you can go so far as to add a banner to your website homepage as a call to action directing people to the post.

 HawkSEM blog: 11 Steps to Create Quality Content